Spring 2018 Pre-Registration

 Professional Responsibility Requirement (3Ls)

-3Ls who have not yet satisfied their professional responsibility (PR) requirement for the JD degree will be able to directly enroll in one of the Fall or Spring PR offerings – the list of courses is available here
+3Ls who have not yet satisfied their professional responsibility (PR) requirement for the JD degree will be able to directly enroll in one of the Spring PR offerings – the list of courses is available here

 - ACTION: Log into LawNet and select ‘Register for PR Course’ under the ‘Registration Services’ menu.